 This is a section to be completed by the child, with assistance if needed.
 It should be completed before the EPAC meeting and presented in the meeting.
-If the child is not able to be present, or is unwilling to be present, please make sure that their voice is heard by reading their views.
+If the child is not able to be present, or is unwilling to be present, please make sure that their voice is heard by circulating their views.
+Please choose the most appropriate way to convey the child's views.
+We have included three options for you to choose from if you so wish.
 Some schools, or families, may wish to play back a video clip of the child expressing their views, or of a relevant event.